tombotXL/tomordonez.github.io-src/content/how-to-setup-vpn-linux-fedora.md

 ![OpenVPN Stop]({filename}/images/stop-openvpn.gif)

+## Alternative Way of Adding the VPN

+Both Linux Ubuntu and Fedora have a user interface to add the VPN.
+That way you don't need to have the VPN running from the shell.
+And you can select easier from a list of VPNs if you want to configure many of them.

+If you go to Settings > Network.

+There should be an option for VPN.

+* Add VPN
+* Import from file
+* Find the `.ovpn` file.
+* Enter your account user and pwd
+* Disable IPv6
+* Enable the VPN
+* Test your IP

 ## IPv6 Issues

-In the US Comcast has IPv6 enabled and this can be an issue.
+In the US.
+Comcast has IPv6 enabled and this can be an issue.

 The best solution is to login to your router.
 Disable IPv6 and enable IPv4.